Signs of depression in men

 How to approach the subject of mental health

-It can be difficult to know how to broach the subject of depression with sensitivity and thoughtfulness.
+Once you notice the symptoms of depression in men, it can be difficult to know how to broach the subject with sensitivity and thoughtfulness.
 This is particularly hard if the man you’re worried about has withdrawn and is not open about his feelings.

 She suggests expressing what you’ve noticed about their behaviour and what is worrying you.
 ‘The key thing is not to be blaming but to show support and to ask the person if there’s anything you can do to help them,’ she says.